 Military electors should contact the City Clerk regarding the deadlines for requesting or submitting an Absentee Ballot.

-The first day to vote an absentee ballot in the City Clerk’s office for the February 18, 2020 Spring Primary is February 3, 2020.
-The deadline for voting an absentee ballot in the City Clerk’s office is 5:00 pm on the Friday before the election (February 14, 2020).
+The first day to vote an absentee ballot in the City Clerk’s office for the April 7, 2020 Spring Election is March 23, 2020.
+The deadline for voting an absentee ballot in the City Clerk’s office is 5:00 pm on the Friday before the election (April 3, 2020).

 The City Clerk will deliver voted ballots returned on or before Election Day to the proper polling place before the polls close on Election Day.

 For More Information: